programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 the University of Pittsburg, has some good materials on how to work with [regular expressions and XML tools][] to help mark up plain-text files in TEI XML.
-Zed Shaw has begun developing a book, freely available online, [Learn Regex the Hard Way.][] The book’s exercises are built around a Python-based program developed by the author.
+Zed Shaw has begun developing a book, freely available online, [Learn Regex the Hard Way.][] The book's exercises are built around a Python-based program developed by the author.

   [regex\_ia\_image]: ../images/regex_ia_image.jpg